 so you have gathered a great many good memories whilst wearing our product but now its shoulderstraps have died a little and you think it is time to move on? before you want to throw your old undies in the dumpster, w-w-wait a while: come see me! did you know we have our own la fille d’O repair service? because yes, sometimes we can bring your undies back to life, so you get to make more memories in them.

 if you haven’t worn your stuff all that much or you changed size since you bought them: consider swishing them with a friend or re-selling them to a new owner. get in touch if you are looking to resell your unused lingerie.

 also consider more modern ways of recycling your old gear: sites like packmee.nl allow you to send your stuff to them so they can resell it and the profit of that sale go to a good cause of your choice.

-so you want to wear our products for as long as you can and like? here is how: you wash them a lot. by machine. using a little bit of bio-degradable detergent like marcel’s green soap or dr. bronner. and you hang them out to dry. machine washing removes our sweat and products from the garment in the most efficient ways, using as little detergent as possible. this prolongs the life of your item. not using a dryer is better for the lycra fibres, who otherwise get killed by the heat of the dryer.
+so you want to wear our products for as long as you can and like? here is how: you wash them a lot. by machine. using a little bit of bio-degradable detergent like marcel’s green soap or dr. bronner. and you hang them out to dry. machine washing removes our sweat and care products from the garment in the most efficient ways, using as little detergent as possible. this prolongs the life of your item. not using a dryer is better for the lycra fibers, that otherwise get killed by the heat of the dryer, plus it saves energy.

 in order to protect our production chain from evil forces, we know EVERYONE involved. by name. this is important to us because it allows us to keep a good eye on everything that happens during the make of the products that soon will be on your skin. this also allows us to find better solutions should any problem present itself to us. this also means we have a thorough understanding of the production process. which means we can make it as efficient as humanly possible. you can ask us anything about our production process, really. who knows, we might even think of something we can improve.